-As Christmas gets closer, festive markets pop up all over Italy offering high-quality gifts, decorations, excellent food, and wine.
+As Christmas gets closer, festive markets pop up all over Italy, offering high-quality gifts, decorations, excellent food, and wine.
 For many Italian cities, Christmas markets are a new tradition brought from Northern Europe, but some regions offer a more authentic experience.
 For example, the South Tyrol region next to the Austrian border boasts many historical and established Italian Christmas markets against the backdrop of breathtaking mountains.

-Aosta Valley in northwest Italy, bordering with France and Switzerland, hosts one of the most picturesque markets—the Marché Vert Noël.
+Aosta Valley in northwest Italy, bordering France and Switzerland, hosts one of the most picturesque markets—the Marché Vert Noël.
 Over 50 chalets offer sweets and pastries from the region, as well as, ideas for unique gifts.
-The Aosta Christmas Market is also famous for handmade candles and soap, Christmas decorations, ceramics and antique furniture.
+The Aosta Christmas Market is also famous for handmade candles and soap, Christmas decorations, ceramics, and antique furniture.
 There is also clothing made from natural fabrics like wool and felt, the region is also known for its beautiful lace.
 This market takes place at the archaeological site of the Roman Theatre.

-Tyrol town of Trento is home to a magical Christmas Market with a cozy and festive atmosphere, unique gifts and traditional foods.
+Tyrol town of Trento is home to a magical Christmas Market with a cozy and festive atmosphere, unique gifts, and traditional foods.
 About 100 wooden chalets cover two medieval squares: Piazza Fiera and Piazza Cesare Battisti.
 Local craftsmanship will show their best products and gastronomy.
-Try delicious local specialties such as treccia mochèna pastry, polenta brustolada, canederli and parampampoli.
+Try delicious local specialties such as treccia mochèna pastry, polenta brustolada, canederli, and parampampoli.

 Another place to check out during the Christmas season is Como's Città dei Balocchi (City of Toys) from late November until early January.
 For over a month the city transforms into a fabulous nativity town entertaining both kids and adults.
-Check out Como Magic Light Festival, Christmas Market in Cavour Square and Plinio Street, Santa Claus’ Post Office, and, of course, the ice-skating rink.
+Check out the Como Magic Light Festival, Christmas Market in Cavour Square and Plinio Street, Santa Claus’ Post Office, and, of course, the ice-skating rink.
 The main festivities traditionally begin on Christmas Eve with the arrival of Santa Claus in Piazza del Duomo.
 The last celebration takes place on Epiphany Day again in Piazza del Duomo when a mythical old lady Befana descends from a rooftop.